bebasid/bebasit/README.en.md

 # Terms and Conditions

 By using this service, you are deemed to have read, understood, and agreed to all the rules that we have made and you accept all the consequences that will arise.
-For more about the rules, you can see them on the page.
+For more information about the rules, you can see them on the page.
 [RULES](https://github.com/bebasid/bebasit/blob/master/dev/readme/RULES.md).